Vargasavour Recipes

 Instructions

-• Peel and dice the summer squash into bite-sized pieces and set aside.
+• Peel and dice the 1½ pounds (700 g) summer squash into bite-sized pieces and set aside.

-• Add black pepper, cumin, paprika, and turmeric, and stir well for 1 minute to coat the squash and release the aroma of the spices.
+• Season the squash with ¼ teaspoon black pepper, ½ teaspoon ground cumin, ½ teaspoon paprika, and ¼ teaspoon turmeric.
+Stir well for 1 minute to coat the squash evenly in the spices.

-• Cover and cook over low heat for 2 more minutes until everything is heated through.
+• Add the drained red kidney beans and stir gently to combine.
+Cover again and cook over low heat for 2 more minutes until everything is heated through.

 Notes